mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 two minute video.
 That was a disaster.
 I thought I am so much better than this, but it took me, it took me awhile.
-So you have to, basically, I would recommend that, you know, you should always try to kind of keep him put away and go out of your comfort zone.
+So you have to, basically, I would recommend that, you know, you should always try to kind get out of your comfort zone.
 And every once in a while, if you feel it feels like it, uh, I think, you know, it is a good idea.

 **Michaela:**  [00:52:21] Yeah, I think so too.
 Yeah.
 That's, that's definitely, that's definitely true.
 So, well, I think that's a perfect ending.
-Thank you so much, Thomas, for being on my show and spending the time with me and telling me so much about, you know, how it is to be a software engineer at your company.
+Thank you so much, Thomas, for being on my show and spending the time with me, telling me so much about, you know, how it is to be a software engineer at your company.
 And yeah.
 Thank you so much.

-**Tomasz:**   [00:52:40] Thank you very much for having me.
+**Tomasz:**   [00:52:40] Thank you for having me.

 **Michaela:**  [00:52:42] Yeah, it was my pleasure.
 Okay.
 Bye-bye